American Polo Pioneer

 Sue Sally we will miss you!
 As the third verse of the United States Marine Corps hymn states, "if the Army and the Navy ever look on Heavens scenes they will see the streets are guarded by United States Marines".
 For those of us who wear the Eagle, Globe, and Anchor and have had the honor of knowing you, we look forward to the day that we will be guarding those streets of gold, because by guarding those streets we will once again be able to be with you.
 Semper Fidelis,

 --Major Caryll G. Rice II, U.S.M.C.R

-A special thanks to Lynn Bremner at POLOZONE for making a place to collect these stories shortly after Sue Sally's passing.
+A special thanks to Lynn Bremner for collecting these stories shortly after Sue Sally's passing.